sethta/no-page-comment/readme.txt

 === No Page Comment ===

 Contributors: Seth Alling
-Tags: tools, comments, trackbacks, settings,
-Requires at least: 3.1
+Tags: admin, comments, javascript, pages, settings, tools, trackbacks Requires at least: 3.1
 Tested up to: 3.2.1
-Stable tag: 0.3
+Stable tag: 0.1

 Disable comments by default on new pages, while still giving you the ability to individually set them on a page or post basis.